Documentation Index

 mlx model-registry get {model_name} {version}

-# Update model
+# Update a model

 mlx model-registry update model {model_name}

-# Update version
+# Update a version

 mlx model-registry update version {model_name} {version}

-# Delete model
+# Delete a model

 mlx model-registry delete {model_name}

-# Delete file
+# Delete a file

 mlx model-registry delete {model_name} {version} {file_path}